YAY! We are at an AMAZING point in our Take Back Your Finances Challenge. This is going to be a GREAT week to implement an incredible change!

 So How Do I Get The Newly Designed No-Food Waste Menu Planner

-- For everyone else you can purchase the planner for only $0.99 (normally $2.99) by using the coupon code MENU when you check out.
-This special discount is only available for a short time as the normal discount will be $1.99.
+You can purchase the planner for only $1.99 (normally $2.99) by using the coupon code MENU when you check out.
 If you consider how much you’ll save in your first week alone we hope you agree that its well worth the price. 🙂

 Coupon code: MENU